oasis-tcs/openc2-tc-ops/oc2-companion.md

 ```

 **The "action" field is obviously simple**; it's just one word,
-and can only be a word from the actions listed in the Language
+and can *only* be a word from the actions listed in the Language
 Spec.

 **"target" is its own beast.** Sure, it's always a
-one-key-dictionary, with key a word from the Language Spec
+one-key-dictionary, with the key a word from the Language Spec
-targets, but what about the value of that dictionary?
-For
+targets (usually -- there are provisions for extensions), but
-example,
+what about the value of that dictionary?
+For example,

 How did we know that ipv4_net is a one-value string array?